mskelton/yarn-plugin-outdated/README.md

 ### JSON output (`--json`)

 If you are writing a script that depends on information from this plugin, you may find the `--json` option helpful to get more raw data that you can then parse and use as your needs require.

+### Markdown output (`--markdown`)

+If you are writing a script that generates pull requests from this plugin, you may find the `--markdown` option helpful to provide richer information in a pull request body.